Khader Vali

-Khader Vali also spelled Khadar Valli Dudekula residing in Mysore is a food and nutrition specialist, who advocates consumption of millets to control lifestyle diseases like diabetes and hypertension.
-He was awarded the Padma Shri, the fourth highest civilian award by the Government of India in 2023 and the same was handed over to him by the President of India on 5 April 2023.
+Khader Valli residing in Mysore is a food and nutrition specialist, who advocates consumption of millets.

 Early life and education

 Born in Kadapa district of Andhra Pradesh, he completed MSc in Regional Institute of Education, Mysore and PhD in steroids at the Indian Institute of Science, Bangalore and he became a Postdoctoral Fellow in Environmental science at Beaverton, Oregon, US.

 Career

 Khader Vali worked in the US as a scientist and returned to India in 1997.
-He advocates the benefits of consuming millets in place of rice and wheat and is engaged in studying the benefits of millets since the last 20 years.
-He also works on saving Soil fertility and the right kind of agricultural practices.
+He advocates eating millets in place of rice and wheat, and been studying millets for 20 years.
+He also works on soil fertility and agricultural practices.